shubham-arora-18/distributed-locking-service/README.md

 - **Service Status: LIVE** – The application has been deployed on the internet and is currently accessible.
 - The service is implemented in a serverless architecture, utilizing Google Cloud Run and Google Datastore.
 - Documentation is available at [https://distributed-locking-service-proxy-s75wuozpva-uc.a.run.app/v1/docs](https://distributed-locking-service-proxy-s75wuozpva-uc.a.run.app/v1/docs).
-- Initial loading of the page may take some time due to its serverless nature.
+- The first api call to the api may take some time due to its serverless nature.
+Consecutive calls will be very fast.
-- While the documentation is freely accessible, an API key is required to interact with the API.
+- While the documentation api is freely accessible, an API key is required to interact with the other apis.
 - _To obtain the API key, please reach out to me.
 Contact details can be found on my github profile._
 - _Stay tuned for an upcoming blog post detailing the cloud deployment of this service._